Sicily wildfires: Tourists evacuated and airport closed

 Tourists evacuated from Sicily resorts amid wildfires

-In Carruba di Riposto, just north of the city of Catania, a vast wildfire is devastating an area of rich vegetation.
+In Carruba di Riposto, just north of the city of Catania, a vast wildfire has devastated an area of rich vegetation.

 As a precaution, guests at the resorts of Donna Carmela and San Antonio and the Galea agritourism have been evacuated.